 Did you know it’s estimated that there are between 10,000 – 300,000 different species of mold?

 So perhaps using activated charcoal is more of a preventative measure in your home against so many types of mold, rather than the solution to kill the mold.
 Or is it?

 Using Charcoal As a Mold Cleaner

 First and foremost, I want to warn you about the potential dangers of disturbing mold.
 Disturbing mold (such as wiping it, chipping it off, cutting it out of drywall, etc.) releases spores into the air that can cause you even more problems.
 So this is a judgment call on your part.
 While activated charcoal will kill mold, you will still need to disturb the mold to kill it.
 All I will say is that personally, if I see mold growing at home in a small area, I would wear a mask designed for filtering out mold spores and try to clean it myself.
 Larger problems I would personally call a mold remediation specialist.
-Mold is a serious health threat that shouldn’t be taken lightly.
+Mold is a serious health threat that should not be taken lightly.

 I had never thought about applying a paste of activated charcoal to mold to kill mold until I read Activated Charcoal for Health by Britt Brandon, CFNS, CPT.
 Brandon suggests that applying an activated charcoal paste directly to mold will help to fight existing mold while also preventing future growth.

 The activated charcoal mold-fighting paste suggested by Brandon is:

 Mix together, apply to a moldy area, and let sit for 10-20 minutes before rinsing off.